 - Enable software updates: Software updates and patches aren’t just for getting new features.
 They also fix weaknesses or security vulnerabilities.

-- Think twice: If your kids are aware and think twice before reacting with their emotions while they’re online, they will be safer and will be protecting their information, their identity and their money.
+- Think twice: If your kids are aware think twice before reacting with their emotions while they’re online, they will be safer and will be protecting their information, their identity and their money.

 Rahul International School, CBSE